Supersheep50/hey-look-listen-quiz/README.md

  __The Question section__

   - The question section is where users can see the randomly generated questions created by the quiz.
-  - Clicking Being Quiz will start the quiz and display the current question and 3 possible answers.
+  - Clicking Begin Quiz will start the quiz and display the current question and 3 possible answers.
   - Users are able to click one of the 3 possible options and get the question right or wrong.

 ![Question Section](/assets/images/question-section.png)

 __Play Again__

-- There is a Play Again button that allows users to quickly reply the game.
+- There is a Play Again button that allows users to quickly replay the game.
 Clicking this resets the score and timer.

 ![Play Again](/assets/images/play-again.png)

  __The Score Area__

-  - There is a score at the bottom of the question box that tracks the users current score in the quiz out of 20.
+  - There is a score at the bottom of the question box that tracks the user's current score in the quiz out of 20.
   - The score counter goes up for every right answer and stays the same for every wrong answer.

 ![Score Area](/assets/images/score-area.png)

 __The Timer__

 - At the bottom of the Question Area there is a timer.
-THe user has 60 seconds to complete the entire quiz.
+The user has 60 seconds to complete the entire quiz.
 - The timer starts as soon as the user clicks Begin Quiz.
 - If the timer gets to 0, it's Game Over!